-It is this double lack which allows women access to another type of jouissance, what Lacan (1972) specifically called “feminine jouissance” and only began to work on at the end of his career.
-Because women are not adequately represented in the Symbolic, there are moments when they do not participate in this aforementioned fantasy, and because of this they are able to see what Bruce Fink (2002) referred to as “the fallibility of the phallic” (37).
-In fact, Lacan also refers to this in the same seminar as “beyond the phallus” (Lacan, 1972).
-Feminine jouissance is “a relation to the not-whole part of the Other that allows for what Lacan calls the ‘path of love’ (Barnard, 2002: 11).
+It is this double lack which allows women access to another type of jouissance, what Lacan (1972) specifically called ‘feminine jouissance’ and only began to work on at the end of his career.
+Because women are not adequately represented in the Symbolic, there are moments when they do not participate in this aforementioned fantasy, and because of this they are able to see what Bruce Fink (2002) referred to as ‘the fallibility of the phallic’ (37).
+In fact, Lacan also refers to this in the same seminar as ‘beyond the phallus’ (Lacan, 1972).
+Feminine jouissance is ‘a relation to the not-whole part of the Other that allows for what Lacan calls the ‘path of love’ (Barnard, 2002: 11).
 Feminine jouissance is the jouissance of the Other, that is, to be the jouissance of the Other, or to be enjoyed by the Other.
 This is likened to the experience of being the primary caregiver’s phallus in early infancy with no separation between the subject and the Other.
 Feminine jouissance has that same experience and this is why Lacan (1972) identified mystics as being caught up in feminine jouissance.
 It is tempting to associate the Lacanian feminine with psychosis due to its similar identification of the Other (Fink, 1999), however, unlike in Lacanian psychosis, the woman is castrated, hence why her experience is in the form of fleeting jouissance, as opposed to a subjective structure.
 Lacanian psychoanalysis, in conjunction with Deleuze and Guattari’s theory of becoming-woman, provides an interesting tool with which to untangle this conflation, however, and of particular interest to the current project.

 Becoming-woman through the feminine

 As a practicing Lacanian psychoanalyst and adamant Marxist, Felix Guattari was able to mine Lacanian theory for its radical edges, and in conjunction with Gilles Deleuze, they were able to develop an avant-garde approach for undermining capitalistic neoliberal subjectivity.
-In doing so, they advocate for an understanding of the subject as “becoming” as opposed to “being,” a term Deleuze uses throughout his career and develops in relation to psychoanalysis and the Lacanian subject with the help of Guattari (Deleuze and Guattari, 2004).
+In doing so, they advocate for an understanding of the subject as ‘becoming’ as opposed to ‘being,’ a term Deleuze uses throughout his career and develops in relation to psychoanalysis and the Lacanian subject with the help of Guattari (Deleuze and Guattari, 2004).
 Becoming is understood as a temporary union with other heterogeneous becomings, unnatural assemblages which challenge the overdetermined image of the body.
-They argue that this sort of approach challenges the neoliberal static subject which capitalism reifies through the proliferation of commodities marketed at and through “the self,” by advocating for a subject that recognizes it is in a constant state of flux.
-Guattari (1989) attempts to make a practical explication of this notion in Three Ecologies, in which he argues for an ecosophical apprehension of the “components of subjectification” (36) of the subject.
+They argue that this sort of approach challenges the neoliberal static subject which capitalism reifies through the proliferation of commodities marketed at and through ‘the self,’ by advocating for a subject that recognizes it is in a constant state of flux.
+Guattari (1989) attempts to make a practical explication of this notion in Three Ecologies, in which he argues for an ecosophical apprehension of the ‘components of subjectification’ (36) of the subject.
 In doing so, Guattari claims